berteh/synfig-import-labels/README.md

 ![example in synfig](http://i61.tinypic.com/fa1x3.jpg)

 ## Use
-from the command-line: (only on sif files, unzip sifz manually before)

-	python import-audacity-labels-keyframes.py in.sif (labels.txt (out.sif))

-or from within synfig:
+Run the script from within synfig:

 1. open your synfig project, save it as .sif (Synfig Plug-ins don't work on the default .sifz format for now)
 1. run the plugin at _> Plug-Ins > Import Audacity Labels as Keyframes_

+or from the command-line: (only on sif files, unzip sifz manually before)

+	python import-audacity-labels-keyframes.py in.sif (labels.txt (out.sif))

-to create your own timed labels file you can:
+To create your own timed labels file you can:

 1. use [Audacity to label track segments](http://multimedia.journalism.berkeley.edu/tutorials/audacity/adding-labels/)
 1. export your labels via Tracks > Edit Labels > export, in Audacity.